CEO Overconfidence and Management Forecasting

 University of Pennsylvania - The Wharton School

 This paper examines how overconfidence affects the properties of management forecasts.
-We examine three questions.
+Using both the ‘over‐optimism’ and ‘miscalibration’ effects of overconfidence to generate our predictions, we examine three research questions.
 First, we examine whether overconfidence increases the likelihood of issuing a forecast.
 Second, we examine whether overconfidence increases the amount of optimism in management forecasts.
 Third, we examine whether overconfidence increases the specificity and precision of the forecast.
-Using options‐ and press‐based measures to proxy for individual overconfidence, we find support for all three research questions.
-Further analyses suggest that the results are concentrated among firms that provide forecasts sporadically, consistent with overconfidence playing a stronger role when managers have more flexibility in determining forecast properties.
+We use both options‐ and press‐based measures to proxy for individual overconfidence, and find support for all three research questions.
+We further find that the results are concentrated among firms that provide forecasts sporadically, consistent with overconfidence playing a stronger role when managers have more flexibility in determining forecast properties.

 Number of Pages in PDF File: 61

 Keywords: overconfidence, voluntary forecast, earnings management